Raghulrook/Ineuron-Assignment/README.md

 Q15.
 What is difference between / and // operators?

-`the difference between / and // in Arithimatic operators are ( / ) this operator is used for Float Division and ( // ) this operator used for intiger Division.`
+`the difference between / and // in Arithimatic operators are ( / ) this operator is used for Float Division and ( // ) this operator used for integer Division.`

 Q16.
 Write a code that gives following as an output.